 The afore-mentioned companies and others in the space have drilled hundreds of wells called DUCs.
 DUCs are actually uncompleted wells.
 Once the price of oil justifies the next step, a DUC is fracked and real production begins.

 Fracking is as much art as science.
 It takes skill, trial and error and time to produce usable oil or natural gas.
 The trial and error part results in a lot of failed attempts, but over time some companies have developed the ability to extract enough energy from the ground to make a profit.

 New Kids On The Block

-Meanwhile, as oil prices hover in the 40’s, though admittedly up a bit recently – major traditional oil producers like BP PLC (NYSE:BPD), Exxon Mobil Corp.
-(NYSE:XOMD) and Chevron Corp.
+Meanwhile, as oil prices hover in the 40’s, though admittedly up a bit recently – major traditional oil producers like BP PLC (NYSE:BPC), Exxon Mobil Corp.
+(NYSE:XOMC) and Chevron Corp.
 (NYSE:CVXC) have found themselves in need of a financial infusion.

 This has led to those companies trying their hand at shale oil production.
 That’s because the projects they traditionally run costs multiple billions of dollars, far more than $40 per barrel oil will support.